peterchettiar/LLMZoomcamp_2024/Module-3-vector-databases/README.md

 ## 3.1 Introduction to Vector Databases

-In the evolving landscape of data management, vector databases have emerged as a critical solution for handling vast and diverse datasets (examples of unstructured data that make up to more that 80% of the data being generated today - social media posts, images, videos, audio).
+In the evolving landscape of data management, vector databases have emerged as a critical solution for handling vast and diverse datasets (examples of unstructured data that make up to more than 80% of the data being generated today - social media posts, images, videos, audio).
 Unlike traditional databases, which are limited to structured data, vector databases excel in managing unstructured data and providing relevant results based on context.

 > Note: A vector database indexes and stores vector embeddings for fast retrieval and similarity search.